Location-based Initial Access for Wireless Power Transfer with Physically Large Arrays: Wireless Power Transfer

 To analyze the possible gain in initial access distance, we evaluate the \gls{cdf} of the PG distribution across the circular disc.
-We compute the distribution from PGs computed at an equally-spaced Cartesian grid on the disc.
-In Fig.~\ref{fig:CDF}, the CDFs of the maximum PG of $N_\mrm{R} \in \{1, 2, 4, 8, 16\}$ realizations have been plotted.
+We compute the distribution from PGs across an equally-spaced Cartesian grid on the disc.
+Fig.~\ref{fig:CDF} depicts the CDFs of the maximum PG of $N_\mrm{R} \in \{1, 2, 4, 8, 16\}$ realizations.
 For comparison, the CDF for MRT with perfect CSI (including point scatterers) is depicted, which shows higher peak powers, but also a higher probability of deep fades.
-For the first drawn realization ($N_\mrm{R}=1$), the complete range of power values lies below what can be achieved with MRT.
-However, drawing more realizations, it can be seen that low power values, i.e., deep fades, become less likely.
-Targeting an outage probability of less than $\SI{1}{\percent}$, i.e., the horizontal line at $\Pi(PG)=10^{-2}$, the beam diversity scheme using $N_\mrm{R}=16$ realizations would have reduced the necessary fading margin by $\SI{12}{\dB}$, when compared with conventional MRT.
-This corresponds to an improvement in initial access distance by a factor of $4$, under the assumption of a free-space path loss.
-Four repetitions $N_\mrm{R}=4$ reduce the fading margin by $\SI{12}{\dB}$ in comparison to a single shot ($N_\mrm{R}=1$), which even leaves a gain of $\SI{6}{\dB}$ when factoring in the loss of energy due to the four re-transmissions.
+For the first drawn realization ($N_\mrm{R}=1$), the complete range of power values lies below what is achievable with MRT.
+However, drawing more realizations, it is observable that low power values, i.e., deep fades, become less likely.
+Targeting an outage probability of less than $\SI{1}{\percent}$, i.e., the horizontal line at $\Pi(PG)=10^{-2}$, the beam diversity scheme using $N_\mrm{R}=16$ realizations would have reduced the necessary fading margin by $\SI{12}{\dB}$ when compared with conventional MRT.
+That corresponds to an improvement in initial access distance by a factor of $4$, assuming a free-space path loss.
+Four repetitions $N_\mrm{R}=4$ reduce the fading margin by $\SI{12}{\dB}$ compared to a single shot ($N_\mrm{R}=1$), which even leaves a gain of $\SI{6}{\dB}$ when factoring in the loss of energy due to the four re-transmissions.
 We would like to argue, however, that an absolute power gain is not the key aim of the proposed technique.
 The aim is merely to wake up the EN device to enable CSI estimation in the initial-access phase.
 After the channel estimation, MRT will be used for WPT.
-Finally, a Monte Carlo simulation ($N_\mrm{R}=10000$) has been performed to hint at the maximum achievable gain that could be reached with beam diversity in the given simulation scenario.
+Finally, we performed a Monte Carlo simulation ($N_\mrm{R}=10000$) to hint at the maximum achievable gain obtainable with beam diversity in the given simulation scenario.